 There is only one proper response to sin and that is to repent, which means to change your mind about the sin and change your behavior.
 God doesn't hold the past against someone when they have changed. " "But if a wicked man turns from all his sins which he has committed, keeps all My statutes, and does what is lawful and right, he shall surely live; he shall not die.
 None of the transgressions which he has committed shall be remembered against him; because of the righteousness which he has done, he shall live.
 Do I have any pleasure at all that the wicked should die?" says the Lord GOD, "and not that he should turn from his ways and live?" " (Ezekiel 18:21-23).

 The passage "For if we go on sinning willfully after receiving the knowledge of the truth, there no longer remains a sacrifice for sins" (Hebrews 10:26), is talking about the unrepentant sinner who knows what he is doing is wrong, but does it anyway with no effort made to return to God.
 I hope that does not describe you.

 The contraceptives article was so so so helpful thank you!
 And, yes, we've repented.
 But I guess we need to take precautions in the future.
-I think we should marry as soon as possible because with our lack of self control we might be likely to repeat it.
+I think we should marry as soon as possible because with our lack of self-control we might be likely to repeat it.
 It's not so easy with your guard down and emotions sometimes block reason!
 I find it that sometimes is not enough to just confess weakness but actually do something about it.
-So we're going to pray God to find ways to stop it while preparing everything to do things right.
+So we're going to pray to God to find ways to stop it while preparing everything to do things right.
 I love the truth.
 I love judgment.
-Without it we might not find God's mercy.
-The article was helpful, accurate and objective, and your answers, too.
+Without it, we might not find God's mercy.
+The article was helpful, accurate, and objective, and your answers, too.